yasklop/NeuroLens-Brain-Encoding-and-Decoding/README.md

-# Brain encoding and decoding of vision: Semantic Control for fMRI-to-Image Synthesis
+# NeuroLens: Brain Encoding and Decoding of Vision

 <!-- Badges -->